Portuguese Malacca: A Portuguese port in a hostile region

-As the first base of European Christian trading kingdom in Southeast Asia, it was surrounded by numerous emerging native Muslim states.
-Also, with hostile initial contact with the local Malay policy, Portuguese Malacca faced severe hostility.
-They endured years of battles started by Malay sultans who wanted to get rid of the Portuguese and reclaim their land.
+Portuguese Malacca faced severe hostility as it was the first European Christian trading settlement in Southeast Asia, being surrounded by numerous emerging Muslim states.
+They endured years of conflicts with Malay sultans who wanted to get rid of the Portuguese and reclaim the port town.
 The sultan made several attempts to retake the capital.
 He rallied the support from his ally the Sultanate of Demak in Java who, in 1511, agreed to send naval forces to assist.
-Led by Pati Unus, the sultan of Demak, the combined Malay–Java efforts failed and were fruitless.
+Led by Pati Unus, the Sultan of Demak, the combined Malay–Java efforts failed.
 The Portuguese retaliated and forced the sultan to flee to Pahang.
 Later, the sultan sailed to Bintan Island and established a new capital there.
 With a base established, the sultan rallied the disarrayed Malay forces and organized several attacks and blockades against the Portuguese's position.
 Frequent raids on Malacca caused the Portuguese severe hardship.
-In 1521 the second Demak campaign to assist the Malay sultan to retake Malacca was launched, however once again failed with the cost of the Demak sultan's life.
+In 1521 the Sultanate of Demak began a second campaign to assist the Malay sultan to retake Malacca which failed and cost of the Sultan of Demak his life.
 He was later remembered as Pangeran Sabrang Lor or the Prince who crossed (the Java Sea) to North (Malay Peninsula).
 The raids helped convince the Portuguese that the exiled sultan's forces must be silenced.
-A number of attempts were made to suppress the Malay forces, but it wasn't until 1526 that the Portuguese finally razed Bintan to the ground.
+A number of attempts were made to suppress the Malay forces, but it was not until 1526 that the Portuguese finally razed Bintan to the ground.
 The sultan then retreated to Kampar in Riau, Sumatra where he died two years later.
 He left behind two sons named Muzaffar Shah and Alauddin Riayat Shah II.

 Muzaffar Shah was invited by the people in the north of the peninsula to become their ruler, establishing the Sultanate of Perak.
-Meanwhile, Mahmud's other son, Alauddin succeeded his father and made a new capital in the south.
-His realm was the Johor Sultanate, the successor of Malacca.
+Mahmud's other son, Alauddin succeeded his father and made a new capital in the south, creating the Johor Sultanate.